raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 - Epoxy adhesive
 - Glue gun
 - Hot melt adhesive for glue gun
+- Drill and drill bits (if not using the APEM buttons)

 ## Get access to a 3D printer